seananderson/portfolio-review/ms.md

 portfolio theory to direct ecological resource management.
 Markowitz's seminal contribution to financial portfolio theory was a focus on portfolio selection
---- the idea that out of all possible portfolios there exists a subset that optimize a risk-return trade-off [@markowitz1952].
+--- the idea that out of all possible portfolios there exists a subset that optimize a risk-return trade-off [@markowitz1952] (Fig. \ref{fig:mpt}).
 In ecology, the goals of ecological resource management often parallel those of financial managers, even though they are rarely expressed as such [@figge2004].
 We see ecological portfolio management happening in one of three ways: (1) considering and promoting existing management structures that promote diversified portfolios, (2) using Modern Portfolio Theory (MPT) to optimize ecological resource extraction, or (3) using MPT to optimize an ecological system itself.

 First, we can consider existing management structures that create systems analogous to diversified portfolios.
 For example, fishers can engage in